Anoncheg1/emacs-configs/README.md

 - Org: breaking list by org-shiftright if (setq fill-prefix " "), patch https://github.com/Anoncheg1/org-shiftright-patch
 - recentf: save directory path and TRAMP path, that was opened with ```find-file``` command.
 - Dired: cycle sorting, not just toggle between by date / by name as it was by default.
+- Elisp: created “new line” function that insert new list sexp after list sexp or comment at current cursor position

 TODO:
+- M-j in buffer-menu to open existing frame or create new.
 - if two Dired buffers opened and M-o used to open file in other window, path switch to other in Dired window.
-- Org: ```org-insert-item``` insert line above current if cursor at the begining of the line - not desirable?
 - clear Hightlight changed after Undo if buffer is not modified.

 # bashrc